-Communication skills also played a role as I speak with my foreign counterparts; which became easier as I gained familiarity with the company processes.
+Communication skills also played a role as I spoke with my foreign counterparts, which became easier as I gained familiarity with the company processes.

 I also realized that they are not particular to my grammar.
-What’s important is to be able to construct sentences with clarity and say them aloud.
+What’s important is to construct sentences with clarity and say them aloud.

 2. Maintain Fitness Because It’s All Downhill After Graduation

 Who would forget the four tranches of Physical Education subjects?
-It is important to learn the value of keeping the body healthy and fit since it plays a large part in our overall well being.
+It is essential to learn the value of keeping the body healthy and fit since it plays a large part in our overall well-being.

 3. Collaboration is the Key

-Group works and projects are common course requirements in many subjects, both major and minor.
+Group work and projects are common course requirements in many major and minor subjects.
 They also come in different shapes and sizes.
-From paper works to experiments and lab works, to video-presentations and role-playing, to movie making and other projects.
+From paper works to experiments and lab works, video presentations and role-playing, movie making, and other projects.
 These activities can be both fun and stressful – just like the workplace.

-So, it is important to learn the skills of collaboration and teamwork early on.
+So, it is important to learn collaboration and teamwork skills early on.
 Because once you are on the job, your workmates will come from all kinds of backgrounds, and different cultures and even languages.
 Dealing with difficult people can also be simulated in those group activities.

 Aside from collaboration, one must also learn the delicate act of confrontation.
-And learning how to talk with others to settle misunderstandings, is a particularly important life skill applicable anywhere.
+And learning how to talk with others to settle misunderstandings is an essential life skill applicable anywhere.

 4. Learning About the Rule of Law is Beneficial

-But since it was only an introductory course and the 2010 presidential election was approaching, we discussed mostly the 1987 Constitution and election politics.
+But since it was only an introductory course and the 2010 presidential election was approaching, we mainly discussed the 1987 Constitution and election politics.